jdanil/skunkworks/docs/decision-log/package-manager.md

 This is not generally an issue in CI, as the default docker node image comes with both `npm` and `yarn` pre-installed.

 A [proposal](https://github.com/nodejs/TSC/issues/904) (and [pull request](https://github.com/nodejs/node/pull/35398)) has been put forward for including out-of-the-box support for both `yarn` and `pnpm` via [corepack](https://github.com/nodejs/corepack).
+A [Node.js Binary Manager Summit](https://github.com/nodejs/node/discussions/35682) has been held to discuss a solution incorporating this functionality.
 This would put all popular Node package managers on equal footing, and lower the barrier for using alternative package managers.

 #### Multi-Language Support

-One of the [long-term goals](https://github.com/yarnpkg/yarn/issues/6953) for yarn is to become a package management platform, offering multi-language support for different install targets (other than Node).
+One of the [long-term goals](https://github.com/yarnpkg/yarn/issues/6953) for yarn is to become a package management platform, offering multi-language support for different installation targets (other than Node).

 Yarn v2 has been architected to isolate the core from the resolvers, fetchers, and linkers, which are now provided as plugins.
 The aim being to offer package management features in a language-agnostic way.